Edfu-Project

-The Edfu-Project is being undertaken with the primary goal of translations of inscriptions of an ancient temple of Edfu.
+The Edfu-Project is being undertaken with the primary goal of translating inscriptions of an ancient temple of Edfu in Egypt.

 History

-In 1986, Professor Dr. Dieter Kurth of Hamburg University initiated a long-term project that is devoted to a complete translation of the hieroglyphic inscriptions of the Temple of Edfu in Upper Egypt (Temple of Horus) that meets the requirement of both linguistics and literary studies.
-In addition, the research comprises all internal parallels, relevant literature and an analysis of the systematics behind the decoration.
-Comprehensive analytical indices – which are useful for researchers of related disciplines – and a grammar of Graeco-Roman temple inscriptions are compiled, too.
-Situated at the University of Hamburg, the Edfu project was financed by the "German Research Foundation" until 2001.
+In 1986, Professor Dr. Dieter Kurth of Hamburg University initiated a long-term project devoted to making a complete translation of the hieroglyphic inscriptions of the Temple of Edfu in Upper Egypt (Temple of Horus) that would meet the requirement of both linguistics and literary studies.
+The research comprised all internal parallels, relevant literature and an analysis of the systematics behind the decoration.
+Comprehensive analytical indices, useful for researchers of related disciplines, and a grammar of Graeco-Roman temple inscriptions were also compiled.
+The Edfu-Project, situated at the University of Hamburg, was financed until 2001 by the "German Research Foundation".

-Since 2002, the Academy of Sciences of Göttingen is in charge of the Edfu project, which is now financed by the "Academies' Programme".
-The research unit works still at Hamburg University.
-A translation of the inscriptions of the pylon (gate) including transcriptions and a commentary was published in 1998 (Edfou VIII).
-In 2004, it was followed by a translation of the inscriptions of the outer girdle wall (Edfou VII) some of which had not been published before.
-The most recent publication, released in 2014, provides a translation of the inscriptions of the inner side of the girdle wall (Edfou VI).
+Since 2002, the Academy of Sciences of Göttingen has been in charge of the Edfu project, which is now financed by the "Academies' Programme".
+The research unit continues to work at Hamburg University.
+A translation of the inscriptions of the pylon (gate), including transcriptions and a commentary, was published in 1998 (Edfou VIII).
+This was followed in 2004 by a translation of the inscriptions of the outer girdle wall (Edfou VII) some of which had not previously been published.
+The most recent publication, released in 2014, provided a translation of the inscriptions of the inner side of the girdle wall (Edfou VI).
 Inscriptions of the open court and its columns (Chassinat, Edfou V-VI) are available in preliminary translation.